David Attenborough: A Life in Television

 David Attenborough, much-loved British broadcaster, natural historian and writer, shared how his passion for collecting fossils fuelled a legendary career.

-Attenborough is a natural history icon loved around the world for informative and engaging TV like The Blue Planet and Planet Earth.
-In his five decades in broadcasting he’s scooped four BAFTAs and been awarded a prestigious BAFTA Fellowship.
+Attenborough is a natural history icon loved around the world for informative and engaging TV.
+He is the star of shows like The Blue Planet and Planet Earth which have captured the public’s imagination.
+And in his five decades in broadcasting he’s scooped four BAFTAs and been awarded a prestigious BAFTA Fellowship.

-Attenborough told a packed audience at the special Life in Television event how collecting fossils as a child inspired his love of the natural world.
+Attenborough told a packed audience at a special Life in Television event how collecting fossils as a child inspired his love of the natural world.

 “It’s easy to be sniffy about collecting,” he said.